dobin/yookiterm-challenges/challenge07/challenge07.md

 * The code was compiled without any optimization (-O0).
 What happens if you enable optimization?
 * The code was also compiled with `-fno-omit-frame-pointer`.
 What happens if you compile it without this parameter?
 Why could this be useful?

+### Tertiary

+* Compile the code on an 64 bit machine.
+Analyse the call convention again.